nervosnetwork/ckb/rpc/README.md

 JSON view of an epoch.

-CKB adjusts difficulty based on epoch.
+CKB adjusts difficulty based on epochs.

 #### Examples